-From this period there have been recently pub-frozen lished three frozen sections by Stratz, and myself; Sections from two of which are within a few hours after delivery, and the third within 51⁄2 days.
-To relieve the text from a mass of detail, I have thrown the facts with regard to these sections into a tabular form.
+From this period there have been recently pub-Frozen lished three frozen sections by Stratz,2 and myself; 3 Sections from this period. two of which are within a few hours after delivery, and the third within 51 days.
+To relieve the text from a mass of detail, I have thrown the facts with regard to these sections into a tabular form.4

-On comparing the two frozen sections made immediately after delivery (v.
-Figs. 5 and 6), we observe the curious fact that they are from the opposite types of pelvic deformity which produce, respectively, a very short and a very long conjugate.
+On comparing the two frozen sections made im- Sections made mediately after delivery (v.
+Figs. 5 and 6), we observe immediately after delivery. the curious fact that they are from the opposite types of pelvic deformity which produce, respectively, a very short and a very long conjugate.
 In Stratz's Section we see a rickety pelvis with a conjugate shortened to 3.2 in., while in my own one we have a kyphotic pelvis with a conjugate lengthened to 6.6 in.
-The fact of the abnormality of the pelvis must be kept
+The fact of the abnormality of the pelvis 5 must be kept